Did you know that SocialWick has been the Market-Leading Social Media Store since 2017?

 3. Whose problem is solved by my product/services?

-Now you have a clear vision on your potential buyers.
-As we have the info on our prospective buyers, we should proceed to the next step.
+Now, you have a clear vision on your potential buyer and we can proceed to the next step.

 Influencers are Instagram users who have a significant amount of followers and trust from a specific community.
 If your service/product is related to cats or dogs, find Instagram influencers in that exact niche.
-Almost 99% of those influencers have their contact info included into BIO.
-Find accounts that have up to 100 000 followers at first.
+Almost 99% of those influencers have their contact info included in their BIO.
+Find accounts that have up to 100,000 followers at first.
 Don't go for bigger accounts as it may be pricey.
-When you are tight on a budget, always go for micro influencers with good engagement (2-5% engagement rate).
+When you are tight on a budget, always go for micro influencers with a good engagement (2–5% engagement rate).

-Before you start promoting your account, it's better if you buy Instagram followers and likes as a startup option.
-For example, you can buy 1000 likes for the Instagram post as a shortcut to success.
-When new users check on your account, they look on likes and followers number.
+Before you start promoting your account, it's better to buy Instagram followers and likes as a startup option.
+For example, you can buy 1000 likes for an Instagram post as a shortcut to success.
+When new users check your account, they look at the likes and followers number.
 That could be a vital part in convincing potential buyers.